-The regulation framework for the Fixed Service has been considered for a long time by ITU-R Study Group 9 and a comprehensive set of ITU-R Recommendations is now available.
+The regulation framework for the fixed service has been considered for a long time in ITU-R and a comprehensive set of ITU-R Recommendations is now available.
 These Recommendations provide a unified technical framework allowing a common frequency planning methodology.